West End news for Jan. 9, 2019

 The Sons of the American Legion will meet at 7 p.m.
 Monday.
 Call Nugent at 917-217-1387 for more information.

 All Sports Club

-The Pleasant Valley All Sports Club is slated to meet at 7 p.m.
+Pleasant Valley’s All Sports Club will meet at 7 p.m.
 Monday in the high school library.

 Contact Adele Argot at 717-933-4028 or firstname.lastname@example.org.
 Contact the Times News at 800-443-0377 or email@example.com.